 Pseudo-labels are labels that are obtained automatically, without any manual labeling, and teaching of such contributes to the formation of good representations.

-Downstream task is a task that evaluates the quality of features learned by self-supervised learning.
+Downstream task is a task that evaluates the quality of features learned by self supervised learning.
 In almost all experiments in self-supervised learning articles, simple models are trained on the received feature representations in downstream tasks: logistic regression or the nearest neighbor method.
-Thus, self-supervised learning is a direction in deep learning that seeks to make deep learning a data preprocessing procedure.
+Thus, self-supervised machine learning is a direction in deep learning that seeks to make deep learning a data preprocessing procedure.
 As such, networks are needed to form features, are trained on cheap markup of large sets of initially unlabeled data, and the problem itself is solved by a simple model.

 1. Predicting (spatial) context

-Let’s take a look at the following example.
+Let’s take a look at the following self-supervised learning tutorial.
 A random patch is selected - in this case, it is a rectangular area of the image with eight adjacent patches (see fig. 2) and one of them is selected.
 Naturally, by looking at paired patches ("central patch", "neighboring"), a person can easily determine how the adjacent one is located relative to the central one.
 If a neural network learns to detect this, then it understands how the objects of the real world are arranged (the wheels of the truck are lower than the cab, and the hat of a person is higher than the face, etc.).
 It seems intuitive that when the network learns this task, then its lower layers must learn to perfectly detect edges, corners, etc.

 fig. 2, publication Doersch, A. Gupta, and A. A. Efros.
 Unsupervised visual representation learning by context prediction.
 In International Conference on Computer Vision (ICCV), 2015

-There are several "hacks" in the implementation of the method which will be described here since they are often used in self-supervised learning.
+There are several "hacks" in the implementation of the method which will be described here since they are often used in self-supervised machine learning.
 In fig. 2 it can be seen that the patches are located with a gap and random displacement.
-This is done to complicate the task, because a person can assemble a puzzle from pieces without thinking about the meaning of what is depicted (by looking at how the puzzle joints are coordinated), but we would want the neural network to "understand" that is shown, not to find similar joints.
+This is done to complicate the task because a person can assemble a puzzle from pieces without thinking about the meaning of what is depicted (by looking at how the puzzle joints are coordinated), but we would want the neural network to "understand" that is shown, not to find similar joints.
 Another trick is that in such methods you can “spoil the colors”; in this example, for instance, two random channels were clogged with noise.
 This is due to the laws of optics (chromatic aberration): all modern images were taken using photo/video equipment and they have a shift in the difference in the average for RGB channels when moving from the center to the edges (for example, you can train a network that will quite accurately determine which part of the image the patch is cut from).
 To prevent the network from using this feature when solving a pretext task, the channels are spoiled.

 2. Predicting image rotation